MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 * correctness of functionality in positive scenarios
 * correctness of functionality in negative scenarios

-In order to achieve a high test coverage with minimum effort all layers beneath the REST API need to be mocked.
+In order to achieve a high test coverage with minimum effort the business logic layer beneath the REST API needs to be mocked.
 In addition it is required that a unit test can spawn a test server with mocks injected.
+The tests run real http requests against the test server.

 ![unittesting](./images/unittesting_restapi.tiff "Unit testing of a microservice - REST API")